WATERTOWN, Mass. —

 A family-owned Massachusetts market that has been in business for more than 100 years is officially closed.

 Russo’s in Watertown was open for the final time from 8 a.m. to 6 p.m.
 Saturday.

-On Sunday, store owner Tony Russo announced on Facebook that he is retiring after 70 years and the business will close this fall.
+Last month, owner Tony Russo announced that he would be retiring after working more than 70 years in the family business.

 The business began as a small farm in Watertown over a century ago and offered fresh fruit, vegetables, organics, flowers, plants and more.

 “I cried before I came in.
 I made myself look OK, and I’m going to cry more,” said Inna Konyavsky.
 “We came to the country back in ’94 and this was the first store we were introduced to, so I’ve been coming here for those times all the time.”